LanganChristopher/project4/README.md

 Wage data shortcomings:

-When collecting the economic data we collected wage and unemployment data but were only able to find monthly data for these two statistics which limited how much we were able to see the affects of natural distasters which often impact communities immediately.
-Additionally our wage datasets had many missing values which meant that some industries we could not affectively model and make conclusions about.
+When collecting the economic data we collected wage and unemployment data but were only able to find monthly data for these two statistics which limited how much we were able to see the effects of natural disasters which often impact communities immediately.
+Additionally, our wage datasets had many missing values which meant that some industries we could not effectively model and make conclusions about.
 When using BLS's API to get our wage data we were only able to bring in private industry data and were having difficulties bringing in government and non-profit industry data.
-This limited the amount of wage data we were able to gather on industries and it might be that government and non-profits are impacted differently from natural disasters compated to private industries.
+This limited the amount of wage data we were able to gather on industries and it might be that government and non-profits are impacted differently from natural disasters compared to private industries.
 It is also worth noting that wages are not the best at measuring the economic impact of the sudden changes that natural disasters cause but are better measurements of how in demand different fields are.
-One possible alternative tht we could use in the future to measure the economic impact of sudden changes would be sales per day in a given locality.
+One possible alternative that we could use in the future to measure the economic impact of sudden changes would be sales per day in a given locality.

 #### Unemployment

-We collected data on unemployment rates in our localities of analyis from the St. Louis Federal Reserve Board's website.
-This data was available in downloadable csv files that included monthly unemployment rates.
+We collected data on unemployment rates in our localities of analysis from the St. Louis Federal Reserve Board's website.
+This data was available in downloadable CSV files that included monthly unemployment rates.

 Unemployment data shortcomings: